Probing the origin of the kilonova candidate GRB 230307A: analysis of host galaxy and offset: Host Photometry and Morphology

 One possible formation channel for BNS systems could be hierarchical formation through globular clusters (GCs)~\citep[GCs;][]{Ivanova08}, given that GCs can be found in the halos of their galaxies at separations up to $\approx$100~kpc \citep[e.g., in][]{Lim24}, supporting a large offset.
 Therefore, we explore the possibility that the progenitor system of GRB\,230307A exploded within such a system.
 The depth of the {\it JWST}/NIRCam observations are such that luminous GCs, with typical absolute magnitudes near 1~$\mu$m from -5 to -11~mag \citep{Jordan07}, would be detected at the site of the GRB, and thus if the system formed and remained bound to the gravitational potential of its parent GC we would observe a counterpart in deep imaging.

 We note that the counterpart to GRB\,230307A was constrained in NIRCam imaging to depths of F070W$>$29.0~mag and F150W$>$28.6~mag\footnote{We report all photometry on the AB magnitude system.} by \citet{2024Natur.626..737L}.
 Interpreting these limits as comparable to $I$ and $H$-bands, respectively, we follow the analysis in \citet{charle_gw170817} to constrain the fraction of the GC luminosity function \citep[GCLF; e.g., from][]{Lee18} to determine the likelihood that GRB\,230307A could have formed within a GC (Figure~\ref{fig:gclf}).
-At the assumed distance of 291~Mpc, we can rule out the entire GCLF derived from galaxies such as NGC\,1399 \citep{Blakeslee12}.
-We are therefore confident that GRB\,230307A could not have formed in situ via a GC.
+At the assumed distance of 291~Mpc, we can rule out the entire GCLF derived from galaxies such as NGC\,1399 \citep{Blakeslee12} from an empirical distribution approach (since there are no observed GC in this region).
+However, the region of the $I-H$ versus $M_I$ plane not probed by JWST lies adjacent to the region populated by globular clusters, with at least one GC nearly overlapping this region.
+Consequently, a strictly zero-probability assignment based on the empirical distribution alone would place stronger constraints than supported by the data.

+To estimate the order of magnitude of the probability that a globular cluster could reside within the unobserved JWST region, we model the data using a Gaussian KDE to infer a smooth underlying distribution.
+For this purpose, all standard bandwidth choices considered (Silverman, Sheather-Jones, and Scott) yield consistent results, implying a probability of $(0.1$--$0.3)\%$ for the presence of a globular cluster in the unobserved region.
+As expected, considering that the sample has 400 GCs with one nearly inside the excluded region, the probability is quite low, but not zero.
+Larger GCs samples can improve this probability estimation.